The NYSPCC and AAF Announce Funding Opportunity in New York State to Prevent Child Sexual Abuse in the Sport of Gymnastics

 For more information, please read the RFP here: Children First Initiative Pilot Project RFP

-The Athlete Assistance Fund (The AAF) today announced a partnership with The New York Society for the Prevention of Cruelty to Children (The NYSPCC) in which The NYSPCC will perform a full program needs assessment and provide sexual abuse prevention training workshops to athletes, coaches, and parents to ensure that teen and child athletes are equipped with the knowledge and tools they need to keep themselves safe.
+In 2019, The Athlete Assistance Fund (The AAF) partnered with The New York Society for the Prevention of Cruelty to Children (The NYSPCC) whereby the NYSPCC performed a full program needs assessment and provide sexual abuse prevention training workshops to athletes, coaches, and parents to ensure that teen and child athletes are equipped with the knowledge and tools they need to keep themselves safe.

 About The Athlete Assistance Fund

 The Athlete Assistance Fund (AAF) is an independent, 501(c)3 not-for-profit that makes counseling services available to any current or former USA Gymnastics member gymnast who suffered sexual abuse within the sport of gymnastics.
 It confidentially connects athletes to skilled healthcare providers for appropriate treatment through an independent third-party organization.
 The AAF is not affiliated with USA Gymnastics.
 Read more about The AAF at http://www.athleteassistancefund.org.